Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Methods

+The $K\times K$ array of deterministic numbers $m_{r,s}$ together with the relative subpopulation sizes $c_1,\dots,c_r$ are the hidden parameters that enter our mathematical analysis.
+They enter our analysis though a $K\times K$ (deterministic) symmetric positive matrix $\mQ$ with entries

+where $m_{r,s}$ are given by \eqref{kkk}.
+We assume that the subpopulations are ``well differentiated" so that $\mQ$ is of full rank with eigenvalues $\la_1\geq \la_2\geq \dots \la_K>0$.
+For additional discussion of these assumptions and their relation to the joint site frequency spectrum and other models of how allelic probabilities differ between subpopulations, see Section \ref{Sec:Th}.

-In what follows we deviate from the method of \citeauthor{Patterson:2006}, since for mathematical analysis it is inconvenient to rely on data-dependent statistics (of mean and variance) to center or to normalize the entries of the array.
-Instead we work directly with the eigenvalues of the uncentered sample covariance matrix $\mC\mC'$.
+In what follows we deviate from the method of \cite{Patterson:2006}, who center and standardize $\mC$.
+Instead, we analyze $\mC$ as a random perturbation of a finite-rank matrix (compare \cite{benaych2011eigenvalues}) and to preserve this mathematical structure we cannot use data-dependent column averages to center and normalize the entries of the array.
+So instead we work directly with the eigenvalues of the uncentered sample covariance matrix $\mC\mC'$.
 This is a symmetric square matrix of size $M$, the number of individuals.
-We consider the eigenvalues of $\mC\mC'$ which we write in decreasing order $\La_1\geq\La_2\geq \dots\geq\La_M$.
+We are interested in the behavior of the eigenvalues of $\mC\mC'$ which we write in decreasing order $\La_1\geq\La_2\geq \dots\geq\La_M$.

-In this paper we formally derive the mathematical proof of an estimator for the number of subpopulations based on the magnitude of these eigenvalues.
-We derive an estimate for the number of subpopulations, $K$, as the number of eigenvalues larger than the threshold of
+In this paper we prove the mathematical properties of an estimator for the number of subpopulations based on the magnitude of these eigenvalues.
+We estimate the number of subpopulations, $K$, as the number of eigenvalues larger than the threshold of